fmendes/dependencygraphforsf/README.md

 ## Release Notes

+### 1.0.4

+New icon

+### 1.0.3

+Increased maximum number of dependencies and added context menu items and ability to display the graph for only one item with all its dependencies

+### 1.0.2

+Replaced the Node "open" package - it sometimes does not get installed properly for some reason

+### 1.0.1

+Added issue reporting GitHub template

 ### 0.0.1

 Initial release of Dependency Graph for Salesforce

-### 1.0.1

-Added issue reporting GitHub template

-### 1.0.2

-Replaced the Node "open" package - it sometimes does not get installed properly for some reason

-### 1.0.3

-Increased maximum number of dependencies and added context menu items and ability to display the graph for only one item with all its dependencies